 Is your money protected if you decide to go on holiday this summer?

-Before you jump on a site to book, there are a few things you need to consider and a handful of actions you can take to help protect your cash if the situation changes (again).
+So before you jump on a site to book (or cancel), there are a few things you need to consider and a handful of actions you can take to help protect your cash if the situation changes (again).

 Make sure you can cancel your accommodation